 The chance that a given day will be muggy in Anmore is essentially constant during March, remaining around 0% throughout.

 For reference, on August 5, the muggiest day of the year, there are muggy conditions 1% of the time, while on September 8, the least muggy day of the year, there are muggy conditions 0% of the time.

 Humidity Comfort Levels in March

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Anmore is essentially constant during March, remaining within 0.1 miles per hour of 2.5 miles per hour over the course of the month.
+The average hourly wind speed in Anmore is gradually decreasing during March, decreasing from 4.9 miles per hour to 4.4 miles per hour over the course of the month.

 Average Wind Speed in March